MarcelloBB/umbrella/README.md

 # ☂️umbrella☂️
-Add colors to your program in C with umbrella.h
+Add colours to your program in C with umbrella.h

 ## Using in projects
 * Clone this repo